Meet the staff of the CSU’s systemwide Department of Educator Preparation and Public School Programs.

-Gregory Ruiz is Administrative Support Assistant of Teacher Education & Public School Programs.
+Gregory Ruiz is Administrative Support Assistant of Educator Preparation and Public School Programs.
 He assists the director with a range of projects pertaining to educator preparation and development.
 His role includes website development and maintenance, coordinating with CSU points of contact, and providing additional administrative and technical support as needed to ensure effective operations.

 Center for the Advancement of Reading Phone: 916-278-4581 Fax: 916-278-5014 E-mail: